chris838/banana-collector/Report.md

 ## Results

+Our agent solved the environment after 538 episodes.
+This was almost identical to the original agent.
+It's not clear that prioritised replay provided any advantage, possibly because the task itself is quite simple compared to the Atari games that the algorithm was designed for.

+A plot of the rewards per episode is included below.

 ![Reward Graph of Prioritised Replay](https://github.com/chris838/banana-collector/blob/master/results/prioritised_dqn_64_64.png)

 # Ideas for Future Work

 Neither the prioritised replay, nor the double DQN method appeared to have a significant effect on the learning rate, although more tests would need to be performed to confirm this.
-In particular, prioritised has a number of sample parameters that could be adjusted.
+In particular, prioritised replay has a number of sample parameters that could be adjusted.
 It might be prudent to re-implement prioritised replay using sum-trees, as this would permit running more tests in a shorter time.

 The rainbow paper https://arxiv.org/pdf/1710.02298.pdf compares a number of additional extensions to DQN that have proved successful in improving learning rates.
 We might implement one or more of these and test their effects.